TeamSentinaught/hijackdi/README.md

     };

     /*
-        Within the sanbox mode redis and ../lib/someDependency.js are switched          out.
+        Within the sanbox mode redis and ../lib/someDependency.js are switche out.
         Any other subdependency will be intact.
-If another subdependency           ALSO required redis.
-It will get our fake too.
+If another subdependen ALSO required redis, it will get our fake too.
     */

     hijackdi.sandbox(fakes,function(MySubjectClass){